smihica/arc-js/docs/source/tutorial.rst

    </script>

 Then you have defined ``FizzBuzz`` function.
-To call it from JavaScript, do like this.
+You can call it from JavaScript like this:

 .. code-block:: javascript